Large Animal FAQs

 • We do not recommend purchasing your pet’s medications from unknown online pharmacies.
 You will find our in-house pharmacy prices are very competitive with online pharmacies.

 Large Animals Treated: We treat horses, camelids (llamas and alpacas) and small ruminants (sheep and goats).
 We do not treat cattle or exotics.

-We serve the following Maryland counties: Kent, Queen Anne’s, Talbot, Caroline, Dorchester, and Wicomico.
-In addition, we serve some parts of Sussex and Kent counties in Delaware.
+Geographic Area Covered: We serve the following Maryland counties: Kent, Queen Anne’s, Talbot, Caroline, and Dorchester.
 Please call us with your location if you have a question.

 Equine Fecal Evaluation: Please provide us with 1 to 2 fresh fecal balls, minimally contaminated with bedding and not more than 24 hours old.
 Please refrigerate the sample prior to your appointment.
 Please label the bag with your name, the horse’s name and date.
 Samples can be dropped off at our Easton hospital or given to your veterinarian at a farm appointment.

 Equine First Aid Kit: We recommend the following items for your equine first aid kit:

 • Leg Wraps (sheet cottons and track wraps)

 • Epsom Salt

 • Bandage scissors

 • Betadine solution